Skip to main content

 integer

-The GPU count locked in at acceptance.
-May differ from gpu_count if a minimum was applied. null if not yet accepted.
+The node count locked in at acceptance.
+This falls within your Min/Max bid range (between min_node_count and node_count). null if not yet accepted.

 Updating a bid

-You can update a bid while it is Pending deposit or Active (that is, before it’s accepted, rejected, withdrawn, or expired).
+You can update a bid while it is Pending deposit or Active (that is, before it’s accepted or rejected).

 1